statamic/docs/content/collections/docs/blueprints.md

       - 'min:4'
 ```

-> If you're typing a rule, make sure to hit enter to confirm it!
+> If you're interested in customizing user password validation, you can read about that [here](/users#password-validation).

 ### Required Fields